ViktorParkhomenko/Routing-IPv4-with-BGP/README.md

 Routing was corrected with next-hop-self and route reflector configuration.

 Peer groups were demonstrated for scalability and policy consistency.

-Next Steps

-The next phase of the project will focus on path selection optimization, ensuring traffic prefers the higher-bandwidth ISP2 link instead of ISP1.

 ✅ Result: Successfully configured and verified BGP on Router R3, established neighbor relationships, and implemented fixes for next-hop and route reflection issues.